MarvelApps-Flutter/http_demo/README.md

-# Flutter WebView Module
+# Flutter HTTP Module
-A new flutter app for demonstrating WebView.
+A flutter app demonstrating HTTP calls by using Movies DB database to show various details about movies.

 # Android Screenshots